Poikilos/IntegratorEduTeacherNotify/README.md

 - Run events on a specific minute, only on certain days of the week.
 - Event Category, which explains what to do (sound or message box), can be assigned to any number of times (down to the minute, so up to once every minute).
 - The calendar can contain different schedules for different date ranges in the year.
-- A schedule can be assigned to any number of date ranges, so you don't have to make two schedules (such as if both terms have the same bell times).
+- A schedule can be assigned to any number of date ranges, so you don't have to make two schedules (such as if both terms have the same bell times: see defaults/daterange-result.yml for an example using a schedule called "school year").

 ## Install